vishnupriyagajelli/transformer-from-scratch/README.md

 This is a small model trained on a small amount of text, so the generated text won't be perfect.
 The point of this project was learning how transformers work, not building something production-ready.
-## How to run it

-Install the requirements: